bigbigmdm/IMSProg/README.md

 - Ver.
 1.0.29 - Added: Reloading the chip database after the `chipEditor` is finishes.
 Added chips to the database.
 - Ver.
 1.1.1  - Changing application folders according to Debian policy.
 Added new language translation.
 - Ver.
 1.1.2  - Added function for writing the Status Registers.
 Bugfix - Chip_Editor startup error when running IMSProg from command line.
 Added chips to the database.
 Added new language translation.
+- Ver.
+1.1.3 - Fixed an error when the file size exceeds the chip size.

 ## Project structure